 Urgently develop and implement a mandatory professional training program, including assessment of lawyers' acquired knowledge and competencies, to ensure effective specialization in working with vulnerable groups.
-The representatives of non-governmental organizations should also be included in these trainings, as well as trauma survivors who can share their experiences.
+The representatives of non-governmental organizations should also be included in these trainings.

 It is essential that such programs are planned and established before new legal obligations enter into force, so that the system is ready for their immediate and effective implementation.